 2017 – 2020

-One More Light embellishes the logo of a new format: the band’s full name with a free arrangement of thin sans serif letters.
-This version is light, airy, transparent, which is associated with the name of the album.
+One More Light embellishes the logo of a new format: the band’s full name, set in a free arrangement of thin sans-serif letters.
+This version is light, airy, and transparent, as befits the album’s name.

 2019 – today (Website only)